Welkon/SpexFlow/README.md

 English | [简体中文](README.zh.md)

-SpecFlow is a visual context/spec workflow tool built on React Flow.
+SpexFlow is a visual context/spec workflow tool built on React Flow.
 It helps you turn a concrete feature request into:

 1) curated repo context (via code search or manual selection), then
 2) a high-quality implementation plan/spec from an LLM, then